Kaokoland & Damaraland Experience 2023!

-A 14 days self drive journey of discovery and adventure, through the suggestive Damaraland to reach the wild Kaokoland up to its northwestern end marked by the Kunene River, on the border with Angola.
+A 14 days self drive journey in Namibia (from 23 of October until the 5 of November) of discovery and adventure, through the suggestive Damaraland to reach the wild Kaokoland up to its northwestern end marked by the Kunene River, on the border with Angola.
 The most primordial places and landscapes of Namibia, with their desert elephants, the many animals that have adapted to these extreme conditions and the prehistoric cultures that have left us invaluable artistic traces in the form of paintings and rock engravings will be the setting for an experience that it will take us back in time.
 In 4×4 off-road vehicles equipped for camping to discover the boundless spaces of northwestern Namibia through its most challenging tracks and to live in contact with an intact nature.

 For only 6 participants with 2 fully equipped off-road vehicles fully camping equipped (2 tents that can be mounted on the roof for each 4×4), together with Gianluca Massalini who will be your guide: you will be driving the vehicles yourself, for which a minimum of experience off-road driving is required.
 The first and last night in Windhoek you will overnight in a hotel, while all the others in organized campsites.

-After the initial day in Windhoek, in which we will collect the off-road vehicles and stock up our provisions for the following days, we will immediately begin the adventure reaching the area of the Brandberg, the highest mountain in Namibia, where we will camp.
+After the drop on of the off-road vehicles in Windhoek and the first overnight in hotel in Okahandja, we’ll stock up our provisions for the following days and immediately start the adventure reaching the area of the Brandberg, the highest mountain in Namibia, where we will camp.
 Here we will be able to carry out an interesting trek to be able to admire, with the help of a local guide, the many rock paintings in the area as well as the most famous one: the White Lady.

 We will continue the ascent of Damaraland until we reach Twyfelfontein, paying attention to the desert elephants that move freely in these lands.
 Here we will have the opportunity to admire the local archaeological site, declared a World Heritage Site by Unesco, that is the most interesting in Namibia because, in addition to being the only one where rock paintings and rock engravings are simultaneously present, offers a wealth of exceptional finds.